Biden tightens methane emissions rule amid push for more oil | Headlines

 “We must lead by example when it comes to tackling methane pollution — one of the biggest drivers of climate change,'' said EPA Administrator Michael Regan, who also is in Egypt for the climate talks.
 The new, stronger standards “will enable innovative new technology to flourish while protecting people and the planet,” he said.

 “Our regulatory approach is very aggressive from a timing standpoint and a stringency standpoint,'' Regan said at a briefing in Egypt.
-The old and new rules should be able to prevent more than 80 per cent of the energy waste, about 36 million tons (32.6 million metric tonnes) of carbon emissions, he said.
+The old and new rules should be able to prevent more than 80% of the energy waste, about 36 million tons (32.6 million metric tonnes) of carbon emissions, he said.

-Multiple studies have found that smaller wells produce just 6 per cent of the nation's oil and gas but account for up to half the methane emissions from well sites.
+Multiple studies have found that smaller wells produce just 6% of the nation's oil and gas but account for up to half the methane emissions from well sites.

 “We can't leave half of the problem on the table and expect to get the reductions that we need to get and protect local communities from pollution,” said Jon Goldstein, senior director of regulatory affairs for oil and gas at the Environmental Defense Fund.
 The draft rule is ''a welcome sign that reducing methane emissions is a top priority for EPA,'' said Darin Schroeder, an associate attorney at Clean Air Task Force.